What Veronum collects

 The extension stores a local list of your recent shares (up to 50 entries) in chrome.storage.local so the popup can re-surface them.
 That storage never leaves your device.

-What Veronum does NOT collect
+What the Veronum extension does NOT collect

 - No personally identifiable information (name, email, address, ID)